-3. Area 3: Neuroscience and Fundamentals of Cognition and Intelligence
+Area 3: Neuroscience and Fundamentals of Cognition and Intelligence

 The VBFF program is interested in forward-thinking theoretical, computational, and experimental basic research in neuroscience and associated fields, which can potentially provide revolutionary insights into the foundations of brain function and development, towards a deeper and more comprehensive understanding of the neural processes underlying the various levels of cognition, including learning, reasoning, and intelligence.
 This improved understanding can guide the design of revolutionary approaches to Artificial Intelligence (AI), including, but not limited to, the reproduction of human-like capabilities.
-It also has the potential to enhance human capabilities, such as faster and more accurate information processing, more robust decision making, greater resilience, and more effective communication, including in both human-human and human-machine teams.

-Fundamental research in neural activity and brain functions and development, from genetic programing of cellular growth and differentiation to mechanisms of network formation and reconfiguration, can also lead to the development of new brain-machine interfaces (BMIs) that could facilitate the integration of humans and future AI agents, offer new and enhanced sensing abilities, and allow smooth motion of motor augmentation devices (e.g., exoskeletons) or prosthetics to restore abilities after injury, or help warfighters recover from brain injury.
-These are examples of applications of interest, but not an exhaustive list, and other visionary applications may also be considered.
+It also has the potential to enhance human capabilities, such as faster and more accurate information processing, more robust decision making, greater resilience, and more effective communication, in both human-human and human-machine teams.
+Fundamental research in neural activity and brain functions and development, from genetic programing of cellular growth and differentiation to mechanisms of network formation and reconfiguration, can also lead to the development of new brain-machine interfaces (BMIs) that could facilitate the integration of humans and future AI agents, offer new and enhanced sensing abilities, and allow smooth motion of motor augmentation devices (e.g., exoskeletons) or prosthetics, or help warfighters recover from brain injury.
+These are examples of applications of interest, and other visionary applications may also be considered.

-Novel neuroimaging approaches and other comprehensive and precision measures of neural activity, artificial neural network (ANN) architecture experimentations and new learning strategies, as well as improved mathematical tools, potentially provide a foundation for novel computing architectures with high-level, human-like cognitive functions.
-This reverse-engineering of human and/or animal brain functions into ANNs could initiate an iterative feedback loop to bootstrap our understanding of the brain, make giant steps towards general AI, and design brain-machine interfaces that can repair or augment brain functions.
-Recent advances in neuroscience have shown that brain activity is organized at the levels of molecules, neurons, neural circuits, and systems, presenting a particularly challenging problem in neural model design and verification.
-Approaches lifted from other fields of science, in particular statistical physics, dynamical systems, complexity theory, have provided insight into the brain functions and its plasticity.
+Novel neuroimaging approaches and other comprehensive and high-precision measures of neural activity, artificial neural network (ANN) architecture experimentations and new learning strategies, as well as improved mathematical tools, potentially provide a foundation for novel computing architectures with high-level, human-like cognitive functions.
+This reverse-engineering of human and/or animal brain functions into ANNs could initiate an iterative feedback loop to bootstrap our understanding of the brain, make giant steps towards artificial general intelligence (AGI), and design brain-machine interfaces that can repair or augment brain functions.
 Fundamental research in experimental, computational and mathematical neuroscience could therefore provide key insights into perception, learning, inferential reasoning, and decision-making in future designs of ANNs, a key interest of this program.

-Maintaining the effectiveness and resilience of human operators, as well as sustaining or enhancing their cognitive capabilities in stressful environments, are of high importance to the DoD.
-The volume of data and the pace at which processing must be accomplished is already challenging human capabilities for decision-making, and this challenge is expected to grow much further.
-Human operators are then called upon relying on increasingly capable and sophisticated AI systems, but such interactions can be brittle, potentially with catastrophic consequences.
-Although the human brain can perform extraordinary cognitive tasks (e.g., representation, association, abstraction, prediction) in incredibly robust and flexible ways, the correspondence between radically different theories of human cognition remains unclear, and the challenge is compounded when interactions with AI agents, individualized or as a collective, must be accounted for.
-Despite greater insight into the neural basis of some brain functions, mostly related to sensory processing, we lack a mapping between abstract thoughts or consciousness and specific neural pathways, and to make these high-level cognitive processes explainable to machines.
-Opportunities abound for the discovery of new theories that can rigorously link higher-level cognitive operations with lower-level mechanisms, which may include processes down at the cellular or molecular level.
+Human operators are called upon relying on increasingly capable and sophisticated AI systems, but such interactions can be brittle, potentially with catastrophic consequences.
+Despite greater insight into the neural basis of some brain functions, we lack the ability to map between abstract thoughts or consciousness and specific neural pathways, and to make these high-level cognitive processes explainable to machines.
+Opportunities abound for the discovery of new theories that can rigorously link higher-level cognitive operations with lower-level biological and neurological mechanisms.

-At yet another level of complexity, the human brain does not mature in isolation; it is part of a body embedded in a complex physical and social environment.
+The human brain also does not mature in isolation; it is part of a body embedded in a complex physical and social environment.
 Human brains have developed the ability to reason using the subtle language of social interactions via physical cues or language.
-Understanding this ability at a fundamental level can help develop new languages and cues to interact with future AI systems, as well providing the basis for rigorous integration of human cognitive models into large scale social interaction models.
-Such models may eventually provide cues to the design of AI systems with social norms.
+Understanding this ability at a fundamental level can help develop new ways to interact with future AI systems, and provide a basis for rigorous integration of human cognitive models into large scale social interaction models.
+These may eventually provide cues to the design of AI systems with social norms.